Risk Quantification in Stochastic Simulation under Input Uncertainty: Budget Allocation

 \begin{remark} If i.i.d. samples of $g$ are generated to compute $Proj_{\mathcal{F}}(g)$, then the proposed density projection technique is equivalent to maximum likelihood estimation.
 Furthermore, if $\mathcal{F}$ is an exponential family of densities with sufficient statistics that consist of polynomials, then density projection is equivalent to method of moments. \end{remark}

 To address the second challenge, we apply regression for $\tau^2(y)$ onto the space of $H(\theta)$, and use the samples from the pilot experiment to train the regression model.
 Simple numerical tests show that a polynomial regression with basis functions consisting of polynomials (degree$\le 3$) of $H(\theta)$ is sufficiently good.

-Then $\widetilde{\tau}^2_{v}$ and $\widetilde{\tau}^2_{c}$ are computed via numerical integration.
+The third challenge is resolved naturally to this end because we have the closed form of $\Lambda(t)$ as a function of $t$.
+In particular, $f(t)$ is now a normal probability density function, and $\tau^2(y)$ is a polynomial function.
+Thus, we can compute the gradient analytically.

-After plugging the approximate variance terms $\widetilde{\sigma}_{v}$, $\widetilde{\tau}_{v}$, $\widetilde{\sigma}_{c}$ and $\widetilde{\tau}_{c}$ into problem (\ref{eq.4.3}), it remains to solve the minimization problem.
-Solving it analytically to optimality is unlikely because the objective function might not possess structural properties such as convexity.
-Alternatively, we can enumerate a reasonable amount of candidate allocation schemes (e.g., a two-dimensional grid of feasible allocation schemes), and choose the one scheme that yields the smallest CI width.
+After plugging the approximate terms $\widetilde{\sigma}_{v}$, $\widetilde{\mu}_{v}$, $\widetilde{\sigma}_{c}$ and $\widetilde{\mu}_{c}$ into problem (\ref{eq.4.3}), it remains to solve the minimization problem.
+Solving it analytically to optimality is unlikely because the problem might not possess structural properties such as convexity.
+In particular, the first constraint $C(N,M)\leq CB$ is concave.
+Alternatively, we can enumerate a reasonable amount of candidate allocation schemes (e.g., a two-dimensional grid of feasible allocation schemes), and choose a scheme that yields the smallest CI width.

 We also point out that it is beneficial to consider a more sophisticated budget allocation scheme in which the inner sample size varies across different input (parameter) scenarios.
 For example, in the estimation of $v_\alpha$, the input scenarios that heavily affect estimation accuracy are the ones with mean responses close to $v_\alpha$.
 In particular, for a specific input scenario, it affects estimation accuracy if the true mean response of that input scenario falls into one side of $v_\alpha$ while its estimation falls into the other side.
 In this case, the inner sample size for this input scenario should be increased to reduce the probability of such event.
 This problem has been studied in the setting of nested credit risk assessment using ranking and selection (\cite{broadie2011efficient}) and screening (\cite{lan2010confidence}), etc.